rumkin/typed-props/readme.md

 * `transform` - Function that transform params before they got into checker.
 It works once when type is configuring.
 * `checker` - Checker function.

 Add new checker which receive params.
-This method can receiver `transform` function which will convert checker call arguments into internal representation.
+This method can receive `transform` function which will convert checker call arguments into internal representation.

 ##### Example